 Justice does not only ask who is represented at our table but moves us to inquire about who is served at the table that has been set.
 Further, it asks: Are there any barriers that prevent certain people from being served?
 It requires that we name and examine historical and current systems of oppression.
 It helps us expand the conversation beyond diversity and embrace the complexity of addressing oppression in all its forms, not just marginalization.

 This is a really good explanation of the end goals of Justice.
-It is not just about recognizing we need to find new Diverse voices, or that the division of assets should be Equitable, or that we Include everyone around the table.
+It is not just about recognizing we need to find new diverse voices, or that the division of assets should be equitable, or that we include everyone around the table.
 We need to dismantle the barriers within the organization that prevent employees from feeling like there is a place for them within the company.
 Often, this might require us to look outside the company too, either to the industry or even to the wider society we live in.
-Your employees deserve to be treated the same no matter the company they choose to work for.
+Your employees deserve to be treated fairly, no matter the company they choose to work for.

-If you feel like your DEI programs are falling flat, or if they don’t appeal to the underrepresented groups in your workforce, it is high time that you made some changes.
+If you feel like your DEI programs are falling flat or if they don’t appeal to the underrepresented groups in your workforce, it is high time that you made some changes.
 Take things back to the drawing board and get members from all levels of your organization around a table to discuss their preferences for an inclusive workplace.
 Work together to create a new DEI program that caters to each person’s unique circumstances as much as possible, so that everyone can find a welcoming atmosphere in your company.
-To support these DEI efforts, companies can explore various tools and resources to aid their employees and DEI champions.
+To support these DEI efforts, we recommend exploring various tools and resources to aid employees and DEI champions.

-A great place to start is with software design for the creation and promotion of ERGs.
-They are designed to carve out safe spaces for marginalized voices to come together to network, socialize, and work towards creating change within their organizations.
-Senior executives need to listen to the recommendations coming from their ERGs so they understand where the needs and wishes of their employees without them passing through an executive filter.
+A great place to start is with software designed for the creation and promotion of ERGs—this can be used to carve out safe spaces for marginalized voices to network, socialize, and implement DEI training within the organization.
+Senior executives need to listen to the recommendations coming from their ERGs so they understand the needs and wishes of their employees.

-Running an ERG is no small feat.
+Running an employee resource group is no small feat.
 The right software can simplify processes for everyone, from ERG members participating in groups and events to the DEI team monitoring for results.
-With the Diverst ERG software from MentorcliQ, the admin of running an ERG is lessened, allowing executives to more effectively balance the needs of the ERG with those produced by their role in the office.
+With CommunityCliQ employee community software from MentorcliQ, the admin of running an ERG is lessened, allowing executives to more effectively balance the needs of the ERG with those produced by their role in the office.
 And for ERG members, all the information they could wish to know about the ERG is in one intuitive platform!

 By placing your ERGs at the heart of your company experience, you create an avenue through which DEI efforts are promoted and practiced with ease.
 Get in touch with us today to find out more about how we can help you rework your ERGs and inclusivity for the better of all.